Fly or rigging system: allows safe support and quick change scenery and lighting used in proscenium theatre.

 At trim, the load is held in place by tying the lines to

-Sunday is just below headblock when batten is in.
+Sunday is placed just below the headblock when batten is in.

-Note: a batten can never fly out higher than the distance between clew and pinrail when the batten is in.
+Note: a batten can never fly out higher than the distance between the clew and the pinrail when the batten is in.

-by an "endless" purchase line passing over headblock and under a
+by means of an "endless" purchase line passing over headblock and under a

 floating block beneath rail.

-Purchase line passes through rope lock mounted on rail, which grips the line when the lock is closed.
+The Purchase line passes through rope lock mounted on rail, which grips the line when the lock is closed.

 The purchase line moves the arbor, and the arbor moves batten and it's attached load.
-When the line beneath arbor is pulled down (usually the rear line), pulls arbor down, raising the batten.
+When the line beneath arbor is pulled down (usually the rear line), it pulls the arbor down, raising the batten.

-When other (usually front) line is pulled, raises arbor, lowering the batten.
+When the other (usually front) line is pulled, it raises arbor, lowering the batten.